frictionlessdata/software/pages/process.md

 ## Releasing

-We use SemVer for versioning and Travis for testing and releasing/deployments.
+We use SemVer for versioning and Github Actions for testing and releasing/deployments.
 We prefer short release cycle (features and fixes could be released immediately).
 Releases should be configured using tags based on package examples workflow provided by OKI.

 The release process:
 - merge changes to the main branch on GitHub